DaveyJH/ci-portfolio-two/README.md

 ## Objective

 <!-- objective description here -->
+Design an interactive Mastermind game using JavaScript.
+The project should demonstrate competency with HTML, CSS and JavaScript.

 ***The needs within this project are not genuine and are made purely for the purpose of completing my Code Institute project***